SNAP Featured in Circuit Cellar

 In addition to "heavy-duty" applications like industrial control and machine communication, wireless capabilities are increasingly required in portable products, such as hand-held units used for medical monitoring applications.

-Implementing a processor-independent, battery-powered wireless mesh
+Implementing a processor-independent, battery-powered wireless mesh network

 Embedded.com - David Ewing